2020 General and Special Election: Tuesday, November 3, 2020

 All other Virginia registered voters outside of Fairfax County may request an absentee ballot to be mailed to their residence or other location.

 Living In Fairfax County (NOTE: Mason is located in Fairfax County):

-VOTE IN PERSON ON ELECTION DAY: If you are a commuter and want to vote on Election Day, go to your designated polling station between 6:00am and 7:00pm on Tuesday, March 3, 2020.
-Find your polling station at vote.virginia.gov.
+VOTE IN PERSON ON ELECTION DAY: If you are a commuter student and want to vote on Election Day, go to your designated polling station (your residence) between 6:00am and 7:00pm on Nov.
+3, 2020.
+Find your polling station at: elections.virginia.gov.

-VOTE BY MAIL (ABSENTEE): We here at Mason Votes can think of only one reason to vote by mail – and that is if you are unable to leave your residence or will be out of the county on Election Day.
-Otherwise, everyone’s ballot is the same, regardless of your county of residence.
-Some students say they are “from” another state.
+VOTE BY MAIL (ABSENTEE): Some students say they are “from” another state.
 But if you sleep at night in Virginia, then you qualify to vote in Virginia.
 Update your registration with your Virginia address so you can vote conveniently.
-Don’t forget to change your voter registration when you move at vote.virginia.gov!
+Do not forget to change your voter registration when you move at elections.virignia.gov!

 Vote early in person at the Fairfax Government Center, 12000 Government Center Parkway, Suite 2/3.

 Take advantage of Extended Hours beginning October 14 through October 30, weekdays from 8 a.m. to 7 p.m.

 Or vote at any of these 15 satellite locations on weekdays from 3:00 p.m. to 7:00 p.m. and three Saturdays at all 15 locations: October 17, 24 and 31, 9 a.m. to 5 p.m.
 More info: www.fairfaxcounty.gov/elections

 - Centreville Regional Library – 14200 Saint Germain Drive, Centreville, VA 20121